duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 {: .checklist}

 > ## Bonus Exercise: Bad names for objects
-> Try to assign values to some new objects.
+> Try to assign values to some new variable names.
 What do you notice?
-After running all four lines of code bellow, what value do you think the object `Flower` holds?
+After running all four lines of code below, what value do you think the variable `Flower` holds?
 >
 >
 > ~~~